GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 mobile Chromium-based browsers and on Firefox beginning with version 95.
 {% BrowserCompat 'html.manifest.id' %}

-## What should I do today?

-Today, there is **nothing you need to do**, and nothing will break if you don't add an `id` to your web app manifest (as long as the `start_url` and the manifest path remains the same).
-To future-proof your PWA, you can add an `id` property to your web app manifest.

 ## How do I determine and set my `id`? {: #determine-id }

 The safest, and the most accurate, way to determine the `id` for a PWA